hvph-uyen/todo-app/README.md

 ### a.
 If you had more time, what would you expand?
 - Add multi-user support with authentication.
-- Store tasks in a real database for persistence.
+- Store tasks in a real database so everyone accessing the application can use the AI function (for now can only run locally)

 ### b.
 If you integrate AI APIs more for your app, what would you do?
 - Use AI to auto-categorize tasks (work, personal, urgent).